 An opportunity for specialized research in Immunology under the supervision of a member of the Faculty.
 Dedicated to Immunology Specialist students in their third year.
+RASI (Research Application Support Initiative) students are welcome to apply.
 Not eligible for CR/NCR option.
 Graduate students are not eligible for this course.